dbactual/thomaspaine-www/content/works/letters-on-the-bank.md

    will probably be, that people will believe neither what he then said, nor what he now says.

-   Mr. Smilie then said, that "excepting General Washington, there was not a more disinterested patriot in America, than Mr. Paine."
-He now says, that "Mr. Paine is an unprincipled author, whose pen is let out for hire."
-Thus you see my trumpeter can blow all sorts of tunes.
+   Mr. Smilie then said, that "excepting general Washington, there was not a more disinterested patriot in America, than Mr. Paine."
+He now says, that "Mr. Paine is an unprincipled author, whose pen is let out for hire." &mdash; Thus you see my trumpeter can blow all sorts of tunes.
 And I am very sorry that such a high encomium as he has given me should stand upon such loose authority as himself.
 But the "balance" in this case is, that what I suffer by his praise, is made up to me by his censure.
-(Mr. Smilie, who loves to talk about what he does not understand, is always exposing his want of knowledge, in haranguing about the balance of trade.-Author.)
+(1)

-   But to return to my point.
-As it could not be interest that induced me to oppose their attack on the bank at the time here alluded to, it is proper I should declare what the motive was.
+   But to return to my point. &mdash; As it could not be interest that induced me to oppose their attack on the bank at the time here alluded to, it is proper I should declare what the motive was.

    It was friendship to them.
-I saw very clearly they were going to destroy themselves by a rash, mad, unjust, tyrannical proceeding, and that they might not, I endeavored in the most pressing and friendly manner to remonstrate with them, to point out the consequence, and caution them against it.
+I saw very clearly they were going to destroy themselves by a rash, mad, unjust, tyrannical proceeding, and that they might not, I endeavoured in the most pressing and friendly manner to remonstrate with them, to point out the consequence, and caution them against it.